fnickels/terraform-provider-mirror-example/Article.md

 commands will detect it and remind you to do so if necessary.
 ```

-The key thing to take note of here are the 4 lines that start with - Installed, each of these, list :
+The key thing to take note of are the five lines that start with - Installed, each of these, list :
 * the provider name,
 * the version installed, and
 * an indicator of the downloaded version being signed.